La Fourche station: History

 The station opened on 26 February 1911 as part of the Nord-Sud Company's line B from Saint-Lazare to Porte de Saint-Ouen.
 On 20 January 1912 it became a junction with the opening of the northwesterly branch to Porte de Clichy.
 On 27 March 1931 line B became line 13 of the Métro.

 Its name refers to the place called "La Fourche" which, on the surface, designates the Y-shaped crossroads of Avenue de Saint-Ouen and Avenue de Clichy.
 At this point, the two branches of line 13 separate.

-From the start of its conception, the resort was decorated in the very elaborate style of the Nord-Sud Company.
+From its conception, the station was decorated in the very elaborate style of the Nord-Sud Company.
 From the 1950s until 2010, the upper station had a metallic bodywork with blue horizontal pillars, illuminated gold advertising frames complemented by blue colored Motte seats.
 The lower and upper stations were renovated in 2010, restoring, for the latter, the original North-South style.

 In 2019, 2,563,103 passengers entered this station which places it in 204th position among metro stations for its attendance out of 302.

 Passenger services

 Access

 The station has only one entrance located on the sidewalk at the corner of Avenue de Clichy and Avenue de Saint-Ouen.
 A SIEL sign located at the ticket hall indicates to travelers the waiting times allowing them to choose between the two platforms in the direction of Châtillon.

+In April 2025, construction work aimed at restoring the station entrance's original appearance started.
+In 1964, the original iron railing had been damaged by a bus crashing into it, and was replaced by a concrete wall that was thought to be temporary but ended up remaining in place for over 60 years.